twisted/twisted/docs/projects/core/howto/servers.rst

     class Answer(LineReceiver):

-        answers = {'How are you?': 'Fine', None : "I don't know what you mean"}
+        answers = {'How are you?': 'Fine', None: "I don't know what you mean"}

         def lineReceived(self, line):
             if self.answers.has_key(line):